owanhunte/cli-todo-reader/README.md

 ## Running the tests

-You can run the unit tests using the following commands:
+You can run the unit tests using the following commands (note that you'll need to have Node.js >= v20 installed on your local machine):

 ```bash
 npm install